-To ensure uniqueness and proper delegation, the use of domainComponent (DC) naming corresponding to a registered DNS name owned by the authority at the beginning of the issuer and subject name RDN sequence is strongly encouraged.
+To ensure uniqueness and proper authoritative identification, it is strongly encouraged to use domainComponent (DC) naming at the beginning of both issuer and subject DN, based on a DNS name registered to the organisation responsible for the CA.

 In that case, the ASN.1 SEQUENCE MUST start with the domainComponent representing the top-level domain, for example "DC=org" or "DC=eu".